 People back then didn’t understand that stereotypes about either gender (or any gender, really) limit everyone.
 Even today, many people don’t seem to have figured that out yet.
 Thus, we ’80s kids were told implicitly that girls could be whatever they want to be but boys have to grow up to be manly men.
 I don’t know if today’s culture of toxic masculinity can be entirely chalked up to that double standard, but I don’t think we can completely rule it out.

 To be fair, there were some kids’ shows in the ’80s that went through the motions of depicting sensitive boys (for lack of a better term) in a positive light, with Sesame Street being among the most valiant and dedicated in its efforts.
 But what I think Muppet Babies does really well in “A Tale of Two Twins” is to cut down all stereotypes and to debunk the notion of any interests or behaviors being gender-specific at all.
 I’m so grateful to the entire team behind Muppet Babies for even making the attempt to address this, let alone for doing it in a way that I find so effective and affective.

 My brother’s fine now, by the way.
 He’s a healthy, well-adjusted, stable adult who has channeled the things that kids used to tease him about into a promising career.
 Nevertheless, I can’t help wondering, if this episode had been available in the early ’80s, whether it would have made things a little bit easier for him.
-Thinking about it brings tears to my eyes.

 This episode gives me hope, and because that’s something that seems to be in short supply at the moment, I wanted to share it with all of you.